Citation Styles

 To obtain abbreviated journal titles for reference list citations, use the NLM Catalog.

 Citation styles change over time.
-The advent of the Internet and the increasing number at material types (web pages, e-journals, etc.) have contributed to some of these changes.
+The advent of the Internet and the increasing number of material types (web pages, e-journals, etc.) have contributed to some of these changes.
 When using a specific citation style, be sure to use a resource that reflects the current edition, such as the style manual.

 Other Resources